Part IV in the BHRT Workshop Series

-Mastering The Protocols for Optimization of Bio-identical Hormone Replacement Theory
+Mastering the Protocols for Optimization of Hormone Therapy

 Upon completion of this workshop the health care professional will be able to: